DyfanJones/RAthena/README.md

 ### AWS Profile Name

 The next method is to use profile names set up by AWS CLI or created manually in the `~/.aws` directory.
-To create the profile names manaully please refer
+To create the profile names manually please refer
 to: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html.

 ##### Setting up AWS CLI